 20% Mid Cap Funds.
 Balanced risk and return.

-Minimize Overlap.
-Don’t invest in 10 funds that all target the same sectors.
-What’s the point of diversifying if I don’t actually diversify?
-And go global.
-If the domestic market takes a hit, international exposure saves me.
+Minimize the overlap.
+Do not invest in 10 funds that all target the same sectors.
+Real diversification needs different sectors.
+Also go global.
+When the domestic market falls, international exposure protects me.

 Key Metrics I Need to Know